YunhZhang/Coding_Test/README.md

 using the data from eos.csv

 In the end the fitted parameters: a,b,c,d are printed after running the code, so is the plot of the fitted curve vs. data points.
+The plot is saved as fit.png in the repository.